Adrenal Fatigue: Causes, Symptoms, and Solutions

 - Ashwagandha: Also known as Withania somnifera.
 An adaptogen that helps the body maintain balance and has been shown to support healthy thyroid and stress levels.* Adaptogens typically take more time to affect the body, so don’t expect to feel an immediate effect.
 Also supports muscle strength and recovery, and helps maintain healthy body composition in adults under chronic stress.*

 - DHEA: Precursor to testosterone, especially in women.
 DHEA is a hormone and should be used with the guidance of a healthcare practitioner.
-Men should only use it when having their sex hormones tested regularly, as it can cause the amortization of testosterone to estrogen.*
+Men should only use it when having their sex hormones tested regularly, as it may increase estrogen.*

 - Lemon Balm: Also known as Melissa officinalis, lemon balm is often recommended in the traditional health world.
 It’s been used for a long time, so there is plenty of anecdotal evidence for its benefits with stress.
 Lemon Balm has been shown to mitigate the effects of mental stress, as well as lower acute feelings of anxiety.*